huiqu18/TRAlgorithm/README.md

 ## Description

 This repository contains the PyTorch code for the paper
-> Yikai Zhang\*,  Hui Qu\*, Dimitris Metaxas and Chao Chen. *Taming the Noisy Gradient: Train Deep Neural Networks with Small Batch Sizes*.
+> Yikai Zhang\*,  Hui Qu\*, Chao Chen and Dimitris Metaxas. *Taming the Noisy Gradient: Train Deep Neural Networks with Small Batch Sizes*.
 IJCAI, 2019. (* equal contributions)

 The trajectory regularized algorithm iteratively applies a proximal type regularizer to make loss function strongly convex, thus stablizes the gradient when the batch size is small, leading to better training performance.